Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

     rb JukesCantor.Rev

 Inspect the parameter traces.
 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?
+It was not a sufficient burn in, because when the burn-in was made to be 0 in Tracer, the trace was not yet stable and there was still some burn in for both run 1 and run 2.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?